Follow the Moose for a Safe Route to School

 These biking and walking paths got the name because they provide safe routes for kindergarten through 12th grade students traveling to Moose Lake Community School.

-A large moose is painted on sidewalks leading to school, and signs with the phrase “Follow the Moose for a Safe Route to Moose Lake School” are posted along the route, thanks to Safe Routes to School support from the Statewide Health Improvement Program (SHIP) and Carlton County SHIP, which is part of Healthy Northland, the SHIP collaborative in northeast Minnesota.
+A large moose is painted on sidewalks leading to school, and signs with the phrase “Follow the Moose for a Safe Route to Moose Lake School” are posted along the route, thanks to Safe Routes to School support from the Statewide Health Improvement Partnership (SHIP) and Carlton County SHIP, which is part of Healthy Northland, the SHIP collaborative in northeast Minnesota.

 Moose Lake’s Safe Routes to School Program started in 2010.
 Community meetings to create an updated action plan begin in April because the school will be moving to a new building in 2017.